splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

     :alt: Elements of the Trace Analyzer user interface

 #.
 Filters for time range, environment, workflow, and services, as well as custom filters.
 #.
-Type of search, minimum and maximum trace duration, and trace search by ID.
+Minimum and maximum trace duration and trace search by ID.
 #.
-Real time chart of traces, with total and errors.
+Real time chart of traces with total and errors.
 #.
 Table view of traces and group metrics with tag grouping.

 Trace Analyzer searches all currently retained traces; see :ref:`apm-data-retention` to learn more about the default trace retention period.